Knightwalker/EducationV2/README.md

 ```
 EducationV2/
-├── frontendmasters.com/
+├── [website_name]/ (Directory for each website.
+Should be a domain name + tld, e.g. frontendmasters.com)
+│   ├── [teacher_name]/ (Directory for each teacher.
+Should be a hyphen delimited string)
-│   ├── course/ (Contains a single course)
+│   │   ├── course/ (Directory for a single course)
-│   │   ├── projects/ (Contains all projects for a single course)
+│   │   │   ├── projects/ (Contains all projects for a single course)
-│   │   ├── resources/ (Contains all resources for a single course)
+│   │   │   ├── resources/ (Contains all resources for a single course)
 ```

 ## III.
 Contributing